DynamoDS/DynamoPrimer/README.md

 ---

-### Participate
+### Open Source
 The Dynamo Primer project is open source!
-If you would like to report issues on this project, please post them on our git hub page: https://github.com/DynamoDS/DynamoPrimer/issues
+We're dedicated to providing quality content and appreciate any feedback you may have.
+If you would like to report an issue on this project, please post them on our git hub page: https://github.com/DynamoDS/DynamoPrimer/issues

-If you would like to contribute a new section,edits,or anything else to this project,check out the github wiki to get started: https://github.com/DynamoDS/DynamoPrimer.
+If you would like to contribute a new section, edits, or anything else to this project, check out the github wiki to get started: https://github.com/DynamoDS/DynamoPrimer.

 ---
 ### The Dynamo Primer Project